SimonB97/markdown-collector/README.md

    ```

 2. **Load the Extension in Firefox:**
-   - Open Firefox and navigate to `about:debugging#/runtime/this-firefox`.
+   - Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
-   - Click on **"Load Temporary Add-on..."**.
+   - Click on **"Load Temporary Add-on..."**
-   - Select the `manifest.json` file from the cloned repository.
+   - Select the `manifest.json` file from the cloned repository

 ## Usage

-1. **Save a Page:**
+1. **Save Pages:**

+   - Single Page:
-   - Press the keyboard shortcut `Alt+I` to save the current page's URL and convert its content to Markdown
+     - Press `Alt+I` to save and convert the current page
-   - or click the extension icon and select **"Copy as Markdown"**, which will copy the contents of the current page to your clipboard and save it to the collection.

-2. **View and Manage Collected Markdown:**

-   - Press the keyboard shortcut `Alt+M` or click the extension icon and select **"Open Collection"** to view all saved URLs and their Markdown content.
+     - Press `Alt+C` to save, convert, and copy to clipboard
+   - Multiple Pages:
+     - Select multiple tabs using Ctrl+Click or Shift+Click
+     - Press `Alt+I` or `Alt+C`
+     - Choose processing mode:
+       - Press Enter: Process each page individually with the same prompt
+       - Press Shift+Enter: Combine all pages into one document

+2. **AI Refinement (Optional):**

+   - Enable LLM refinement in settings
+   - Add your API key (supports OpenAI and compatible local models)
+   - When saving pages, enter a prompt to refine the content
+   - For multiple pages:
+     - Individual mode: Same prompt applies to each page
+     - Batch mode: Prompt applies to combined content

+3. **Manage Collection:**
-   - In the collection page, you can:
+   - Press `Alt+M` to open the collection page
-     - **Edit Markdown:** Click inside a Markdown box to edit its content.
-Changes are saved automatically.
-     - **Copy Markdown:** Select desired entries and click the **"Copy"** button to copy the concatenated Markdown to your clipboard, ready for pasting into AI chats.
+   - Edit content directly in the markdown boxes
-     - **Delete Entries:** Select entries and click the **"Delete"** button to remove them from your collection.
+   - Select entries and use the action buttons to:
-     - **Update Markdown:** Select entries and click the **"Update"** button to refresh the Markdown content from the source page.
-This will show the diff of the old and new markdown content, which you can accept or reject **at the bottom of the diff popup**.

-3. **Copy Markdown:**
-   - After ensuring all Markdown content is fully scraped (this is generally very fast), use the **"Copy"** button to copy all Markdown data, including URLs and titles, separated by XML tags, optimized for sharing with AI assistants.
+     - Copy selected entries
+     - Update content from source
+     - Delete entries
+   - Use the search feature to filter entries

 ## Keyboard Shortcuts

-- **Save Current URL and Convert to Markdown:** `Alt+I`
+- **Save and Convert:** `Alt+I`
+- **Save, Convert, and Copy:** `Alt+C`
-- **Open Markdown Collection Page:** `Alt+M`
+- **Open Collection:** `Alt+M`
+- **In Prompt Dialog:**
+  - Enter: Process individually
+  - Shift+Enter: Process as batch (when multiple tabs selected)
+  - Esc: Cancel operation

-_You can customize these shortcuts in the Firefox Add-ons settings._
+_Shortcuts can be customized in Firefox Add-ons settings._

 ## Roadmap